 The Amex Gold card has no preset spending limit, which means the spending power is determined on a month-to-month basis, depending on the cardholder’s previous spending habits, income, payment history and other factors.
 This does not mean that consumers are able to spend limitlessly with a no preset spending limit.
 Amex Gold cardholders are given a flexible spending capacity, rather than a specific one.

 More info about the Amex Gold card NPSL

-While no pre-set spending limit can offer you some flexibility, it can be difficult in emergency situations.
-You can know roughly what you’re able to spend based on past months, but you never know exactly when a future purchase will be declined.
-There are reports of cardholders getting messages from Amex telling them that they are approaching the amount they can spend, though.
+While not having a preset spending limit (NPSL) can offer you some flexibility, it can be difficult in emergency situations.
+You can know roughly what you’re able to spend based on past months, but with most NPSL cards, you never know exactly when a future purchase will be declined.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.